Too Much Homework in High School: Navigating the Academic Pressure

 Is Too Much Homework Bad for You?

-But surprisingly, so much homework worsens test scores, too.
+But surprisingly, so much hw worsens test scores, too.
 Yes, we have put it right: instead of providing academic boost it hinders academic performance.
-National tests show that students who get no or little homework show slightly better results than students who deal with loads of homework.
+National tests show that students who get no or little hw show slightly better results than students who deal with loads of schoolwork.
 It happens because you and other students do not have proper time to rest, eat and sleep.
 You just perform often meaningless or too challenging and complex work without having time for yourself.

 Is Homework Too Stressful for Students?

 Yes, it is.
-Along with physical and moral troubles that it causes, it also disrupts normal family life and interferes with unscheduled activities and free time of the students.
+We all know it’s hard to stay motivated to do homework as along with physical and moral troubles that it causes, it also disrupts normal family life and interferes with unscheduled activities and free time of the students.
 In theory, you and your friends have the same right to rest as adults do, but in reality, school consumes all your time including those bits of time that remain after dinner before going to bed.
 It leads to predictable outcome: you get isolated from peers, secluded in your room with books and worksheets, distressed about not turning it in tomorrow and about not preparing for an upcoming test.
 This is lack of life and work balance at its best.
 This is how social anxiety and alienation are born.
 Really.

 So abundant homework causes all sorts of calamities instead of fulfilling its direct duty: helping learners do better at school.
 Homework fails you as a student in this issue as well.